MGRich/VVVVVV/README.md

 Variables set related to colour/animations/flashing/screenshake/messageboxes/glitched level names have been moved from the new variable render function to fixed render function.

-Creation of entities sets more variables to be more accurate needed to avoid inaccurate rendering for first frame (this includes old position, animation frames, colour transform, and spawning of "LIES" and clouds being slightly off)
+Creation of entities sets more variables to be more accurate needed to avoid inaccurate rendering for first frame (this includes old position, animation frames, colour transform, and spawning of "LIES" and clouds being slightly off, and "Maverick bus" in "B-B-B-Busted")

 Screen wrapping updates the old position so that the player doesn't very quickly move across the screen to get to the other side